aimeeu/aimee-ukasick-resume/docs/tech_writing.rst

 Good documentation is key to an Open Source project's widespread adoption by both end-users and developers, yet creating documentation seems to be the last thing on the list, almost an afterthought in many cases.
-As an end-user, I've been frustrated more than once by incomplete installation and user guides with higgledy-piggledy content, which can lack details, screenshots, and step-by-step organization.
+As an end-user, I've been frustrated more than once by incomplete installation and user guides with higgledy-piggledy content.
+Lack of details, screenshots, and step-by-step organization are areas I am good at addressing.
 As a developer, I've been equally frustrated by the lack of comprehensive API documentation.
 Both of these drove me to focus more on tech writing than on developing software in recent years.